jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

     ) -> Union[DocList[T_output], Dict, None]:
         pass
 ```
-Working on batches of Documents in the same method call can make sense specially for serving models that can handle multiple inputs at the same time, for instance
+Working on batches of Documents in the same method call can make sense, especially for serving models that handle multiple inputs at the same time, like
 when serving embedding models.

 (executor-api-parameters)=
 ### Parameters

-In many cases, the behavior of a model or service does not only depend on the input data (documents in this case) but there are also other parameters
+Often, the behavior of a model or service depends not just on the input data (documents in this case) but also on other parameters.
-you can think for instance on special attributes that some ML models would allow you to configure, like the maximum token length or any other that are not directly related
+An example might be special attributes that some ML models allow you to configure, like  maximum token length or other attributes not directly related
 to the data input.

-Executor `requests` decorated methods accept a `parameters` attribute in their signature to provide this flexibility.
+Executor methods decorated with `requests` accept a `parameters` attribute in their signature to provide this flexibility.

-This attribute can be a plain Python dictionary or it can be a pydantic Model.
-In order to get a Pydantic model the parameters argument needs to have the model
+This attribute can be a plain Python dictionary or a Pydantic Model.
+To get a Pydantic model the `parameters` argument needs to have the model
 as a type annotation.

 ```{code-block} python